 New York City’s real estate and housing industry has its time of peaks and bottoms, just like any cycle.
 Market prices, along with supply and demand, will determine when and how frequently the cycle has an upward or downward swing.
 As one can predict, there is no perfect timing, but for those looking to buy real estate, there are better reasons to buy and better seasons to sell New York City real estate.

 In general, the period between early spring and the beginning of fall sees increased inventory and crowds.
-With warmer weather, longer daylight hours, and families with children wanting to move in before the start of the next school year, these months are filled with a plethora of listings and open houses.
+With warmer weather, more extended daylight hours, and families with children wanting to move in before the start of the next school year, these months are filled with a plethora of listings and open houses.

 August is the only exception.
 Because of the extreme heat of the summer, New Yorkers often leave the city to vacation elsewhere.
 Buyers also tend to pay slightly more this season due to the increased volume.